yelsaw/gotp/README.md

 ## License

-This project is licensed under the MIT - see the [LICENSE](https://github.com/yelsaw/gotp/blob/main/LICENSE) file for details.
+This project is licensed under the MIT license - see the [LICENSE](https://github.com/yelsaw/gotp/blob/main/LICENSE) file for details.